AmyB173/aimfor9-mathsGCSE/testing.md

 - **Colour Contrast**: this was raised as the white text against the grey background was not providing enough contrast.
 I have changed the grey to a darker version #637380 to improve accessibility and so it is not longer flagged by WAVE.

-- **Missing Form Label**: I added a visually hidden label for the name input to resole this
+- **Missing Form Label**: I added a visually hidden label for the name input to resolve this

 - **Possible headings not being labelled**: The wording of the questions was identified as a possible heading.
 I feel, on balance, this would be misleading to label as a heading.